These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Trailer:

-Tip: You can get a 1-month free trial of Amazon Prime (get with that link) where you can watch these movies about Japan if you don’t already have an account.
+Get a 1-month free trial of Amazon Prime where you can watch these movies.

 Battle Royale (2000)